Sting (wrestler): Final world title reigns (1999–2000)

 Sting defeated Page on the April 26 episode of Nitro to win the WCW World Heavyweight Championship for the fifth time.
 Later that night, Sting defended the title in a four-way match featuring DDP, Goldberg, and a returning Nash.
 DDP pinned Nash, allowing DDP to win the title without directly beating Sting.
 Sting's 90-minute reign was only the second shortest WCW World Heavyweight Championship reign in WCW history.
-Sting lost to Rick Steiner in a Falls Count Anywhere match at The Great American Bash after he was attacked by Steiner's three pet dogs backstage and Steiner forced the referee to prematurely declare himself the victor, claiming his dogs had pinned Sting for him.
+Sting lost to Rick Steiner in a Falls Count Anywhere match at The Great American Bash on June 13 after he was attacked by Steiner's three pet dogs backstage and Steiner forced the referee to prematurely declare himself the victor, claiming his dogs had pinned Sting for him.

 Over the next several months, Sting feuded with Goldberg, Rick Steiner, Vicious, and Savage.
-Sting teamed with WCW World Heavyweight Champion Nash at the Bash at the Beach in July to take on Vicious and Savage of Team Madness.
+Sting teamed with WCW World Heavyweight Champion Nash at the Bash at the Beach on July 11 to take on Vicious and Savage of Team Madness.
 Savage pinned Nash and won the World title as a result.
 Hogan returned from injury on July 12 as a face to win the WCW World Heavyweight Championship.
 Sting defeated Flair on the July 19 episode of Nitro to become the on-screen president of WCW.
 Later that night, Nash turned heel by attacking Hogan during a title defense against Vicious.
 Sting remained president for just one week and used his power to book a main event pitting Hogan and himself against Nash and Vicious.
 Sting vacated the presidency the following week because he only wanted Flair out of the position rather than wanting the power for himself.
 Along with Goldberg, Sting and Hogan feuded with Nash, Vicious and Rick Steiner for the next month.